chimp1984/Bisq2/network/src/main/java/network/misq/network/design.md

 - `ServiceNode`
     - Creates `NodesById`
-    - Creates `DefaultNode` used for the `MeshService` and related services
+    - Creates `DefaultNode` used for the `PeerGroupService` and related services
     - Creates `ConfidentialMessageService` if that service is supported
-    - Creates `MeshService` if that service is supported
+    - Creates `PeerGroupService` if that service is supported
     - Creates `DataService` if that service is supported
     - Creates `RelayService` if that service is supported
     - Creates `MonitorService` if that service is supported
     - Delegate to relevant services.
-    - Provide a bootstrap method which initializes the nodes and bootstraps the mesh network
+    - Provide a bootstrap method which initializes the nodes and bootstraps the network
 - `ServiceNodeByTransport`
     - Creates `ServiceNode`
     - Maintains a map of `ServiceNode`s by `NetworkType`